Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 - their data files for time series all start with an header that lists meta-data like generation date and time, probe name, title, and the description of the curves involved

-As subclassing the basic probe or devising new ones (ex: web-based ones) is relatively straightforward, projects may start with built-in probes and define in their course specialised ones.
+As subclassing the basic probe or devising new ones (e.g. web-based ones) is relatively straightforward, projects may start with built-in probes and define in their course specialised ones.

 Another popular option is to switch to dedicated plotting/rendering libraries when post-processing the data resulting from the simulation.
 Then, in the simulation case of interest, the ``data_only`` producer option might be specified in the patterns listed in the ``result_specification`` field of the ``simulation_settings`` record , in which case only the corresponding data files (``*.dat`` files) will be produced (no ``*.png`` plot files).